Author Robert Edsel was the first speaker in the ATEC Distinguished Lecture Series on Jan. 22.

 Tickets are $15 for seats on the lower level of the lecture hall and $10 for the upper level.
 A limited number of complimentary tickets are available for students, faculty and staff who register.

 He explained how his curiosity led him to a previously untold story about American volunteers during World War II who tracked and retrieved artworks stolen by the Nazi war machine.
 Edsel documented their plight in his book The Monuments Men: Allied Heroes, Nazi Thieves and the Greatest Treasure Hunt in History.
 During his talk, he showed clips from actor and director George Clooney’s movie, The Monuments Men, which is based on the book and is set to premiere in February.

 Edsel was the first speaker in the new ATEC Distinguished Lecture Series.
 The series is designed to illuminate the concepts behind the merger of art and technology and to serve as a creative spark for the North Texas region.

 Tickets are still available for the rest of the series, including appearances by tech executive and UT Dallas alumnus Christian Belady on Feb.
-26; Vinton G. Cerf, a “father of the Internet,” on March 26; and scientist and astronaut Mae Jemison on April 16.
+26 (see sidebar); Vinton G. Cerf, a “father of the Internet,” on March 26; and scientist and astronaut Mae Jemison on April 16.
 All of the lectures begin at 7 p.m.

 During his visit to campus, Edsel also met privately with students and faculty from the School of Arts and Humanities and from the Ackerman Center for Holocaust Studies.
 Over doughnuts and coffee, students asked detailed questions about the Monuments Men.